REWARDS LEAFLETS

 Leaflet SP-951A "Money for Guns"

 Note: this leaflet was also disseminated with the Joint United States Public Affairs Office code number SP-951A.
 It was printed in two sizes; 214 mm x 72 mm and 150 mm x 75 mm.
-Both of the leaflets were printed with blue ink and are virtually identical on the front.
-The back has the identical text but the images are slightly different.
-In the longer leaflet an ARVN soldier walks with his arm around a Viet Cong rallier.
-In the shorter leaflet just the head of the ARVN solider and Viet Cong fighter are depicted.
+The larger leaflet was printed in green ink on the front and blue ink on the back.
+The small version was black ink on both sides.
+Both leaflets are virtually identical on the front and back.
+These leaflets are later versions of leaflet 888 depicted earlier in this article.
 This leaflet was also printed as a classified leaflet for Cambodia coded CP-01.

 TO ALL LOYAL VIET CONG.